-- (a) to request the Chairman of the States Employment Board to - (i) seek accreditation of the Board as a Living Wage employer; - (ii) ensure that all directly-employed States of Jersey staff are paid at least the Jersey Living Wage by 1st June 2018; - (iii) seek accreditation for all newly-contracted States of Jersey staff and staff whose contracts are renewed; and - (iv) ensure that all contracted employees on States of Jersey premises are paid at least the Jersey Living Wage; - (b) to request the Minister for Treasury and Resources, as shareholder representative, to urge those incorporated bodies of which the States of Jersey is sole shareholder to seek accreditation as Living Wage employers, and - (c) to request the Minister for Treasury and Resources to take steps to ensure that the wage rates offered by contractors to the States of Jersey are taken into consideration in the evaluation of tenders for goods and services issued by States of Jersey departments and other States bodies for which procurement activity is overseen by his Department.
+- (a) to request the Chairman of the States Employment Board to - (i) seek accreditation for the States of Jersey as a Living Wage employer; - (ii) ensure that all directly-employed States of Jersey staff are paid at least the Jersey Living Wage by 1st June 2018; - (iii) ensure that all sub-contracted or agency employees engaged to deliver services for, and on premises owned by, the States of Jersey, are paid at least the Jersey Living Wage; - (b) to request the Minister for Treasury and Resources, as shareholder representative, to urge those incorporated bodies of which the States of Jersey is sole shareholder to seek accreditation as Living Wage employers; and - (c) to request the Minister for Treasury and Resources to take steps to ensure that the wage rates offered by contractors to the States of Jersey are taken into consideration in the evaluation of tenders for goods and services issued by States of Jersey departments and other States bodies for which procurement activity is overseen by his Department.

 DEPUTY G.P.
-SOUTHERN OF ST. HELIER.
+SOUTHERN OF ST. HELIER